William Munroe (Scottish soldier): Property

 William began acquiring small pieces of land in Cambridge Farms, which is present-day Lexington, and he and his sons and a son-in-law purchased 100 acre in 1695.
 With increased landholdings came greater status in the community, and he was made a freeman, chosen as one of the town Selectmen, and admitted as a member of the church.
 William died in 1717 aged 92.

 Descendants

 In the 18th century, a descendant of his claimed to fire the first shot in the American Revolutionary War at the Battles of Lexington and Concord on 19 April 1775.
 Of the seventy-seven Lexington militiamen involved in the battle, eleven were Munroes, including Robert Munroe, who was one of the eight men killed, and Srg. (later Col.) William Munroe, who was the orderly sergeant.
 Munroe Tavern, which was used as a field hospital by Lt.
 Gen. Hugh Percy for retreating British soldiers, still stands in Lexington today.
-Monroe had many descendants in the Lexington area who also fought at the Battle of Lexington, including his great-great-grandson, Solomon Peirce, who was wounded in the battle.
-Edwin Monroe Bacon, was a writer and editor.
+Munroe had many descendants in the Lexington area who also fought at the Battle of Lexington, including his great-great-grandson, Solomon Peirce, who was wounded in the battle.
+Edwin Munroe Bacon, was a writer and editor.